-It is not enough to acquire wisdom, it must be further developed by comparing one concept with another in order to gain insight.
+It is not enough to acquire wisdom; wisdom must be further developed by comparing one concept with another in order to gain insight.
 Without insight a person will only be able to act on the specific wisdom that he has received.
-But once he has worked with his wisdom, he will be able to readily apply it to new situations as they arise throughout the day.
+But once he has worked conceptually with his wisdom, he will be able to readily apply it to new situations as they arise throughout the day.
 If someone points out his errors, a person with insight will be able to consult his store of developed insight and see where he went wrong.
 But if he lacks insight he will find it difficult to change his way of thinking about himself.

-בְּשִׂפְתֵי נָבוֹן תִּמָּצֵא חָכְמָה וְשֵׁבֶט לְגֵו חֲסַר לֵב:
+בְּשִׂפְתֵי נָבוֹן תִּמָּצֵא חָכְמָה וְשֵׁבֶט לְגֵו חֲסַר לֵב

-but a disciplining rod [must be applied] to the body of the person with a deficient heart.
+but a disciplining rod must be experienced by the body of the person with a deficient heart.